coding-for-reproducible-research/biocode_club/exercises/R/R_exercises_seurat.md

 To distinguish these, we rely on three key QC metrics automatically stored in the Seurat object:

-1. nFeature_RNA - The number of genes detected per cell.
+1. `nFeature_RNA` - The number of genes detected per cell.

 Too low - likely an empty or poor-quality cell

 Too high - often doublets

-2. nCount_RNA - The total number of reads per cell (library size).
+2. `nCount_RNA` - The total number of reads per cell (library size).

 Very low - failed cell

 Very high - potential doublet or unusually deep sequencing

-3. percent.mt - The proportion of reads mapping to mitochondrial genes.
+3. `percent.mt` - The proportion of reads mapping to mitochondrial genes.

 High mitochondrial percentage indicates stressed or dying cells

-To compute percent.mt, we identify mitochondrial genes (usually starting with "MT-") and calculate the fraction of counts they contribute.
+To compute `percent.mt`, we identify mitochondrial genes (usually starting with "MT-") and calculate the fraction of counts they contribute.

 After visualising these metrics, we decide on thresholds and remove low-quality cells.